 There's also a music room, where guests can enjoy special events.

-It's here that you'll find one of the oldest and most important landmarks in the province, Anderson House.
+Here, you'll find one of the oldest and most important landmarks in the province, Anderson House.

 The property was built for James Anderson, who was a sergeant in the militia.
-The home was a residence until 1815, when it was utilised as a military barracks for the officers of the local garrison.
+The home was a residence until 1815, when it was used as a military barracks for the officers of the local garrison.

 The eastern end of the ground floor was used as a stable for horses, but sadly this section was later demolished.